null

 21 soft green walnuts, tender enough to cut easily with a knife

-4 C. 80-proof vodka, Everclear, organic spirits
+4 C. 80-proof vodka, Everclear, organic spirits (your choice on what to use)

 1 cinnamon stick